qiwang-katherine/qiwang-katherine.github.io/_pages/about.md

 <p class="grant-heading">Funded projects</p>

 <p>My AI research projects have been awarded grants from the <a href="https://www.bu.edu/dbi/ai-initiative/">Business of AI Initiative</a> at Boston University's Digital Business Institute.
-I co-proposed <i>AI-Enabled Organizational Learning in Healthcare</i>, a project in collaboration with Boston-area hospitals, and work on a second project on generative AI and the future of work.</p>
+I proposed <i>AI-Enabled Organizational Learning in Healthcare</i>, a project in collaboration with Boston-area hospitals, and work on <i>Generative AI and the Future of Work</i>.</p>

 {% include base_path %}
 <h2 class="pub-category-title">Publications and Submitted Papers</h2>